Yorker: Play

-A batsman who has been beaten by a yorker is said to have been yorked.
-"Beaten" in this context does not mean that the batsman is bowled or given out lbw but can include the batsman missing the ball with the bat.
-A delivery which is intended to be a yorker but which does not york the batsman is known as an attempted yorker.
+A batter who has been beaten by a yorker is said to have been yorked.
+"Beaten" in this context does not mean that the batter is bowled or given out lbw but can include the batter missing the ball with the bat.
+A delivery which is intended to be a yorker but which does not york the batter is known as an attempted yorker.

-A batsman in their normal stance will raise his bat (backlift) as the bowler bowls which can make the yorker difficult to play when it arrives at the batsman's feet.
-A batsman may only realise very late that the delivery is of yorker length and will jam their bat down to "dig out" the yorker.
+A batter in their normal stance will raise his bat (backlift) as the bowler bowls which can make the yorker difficult to play when it arrives at the batter's feet.
+A batter may only realise very late that the delivery is of yorker length and will jam their bat down to "dig out" the yorker.

 Use

 Yorkers are very difficult to play.
-Here a batsman defends against one in the nets.
+Here a batter defends against one in the nets.

-A yorker is a difficult delivery to bowl as a mistimed delivery can either result in a full toss or half-volley which can easily be played by the batsman.
+A yorker is a difficult delivery to bowl as a mistimed delivery can either result in a full toss or half-volley which can easily be played by the batter.
 Bowling yorkers is a tactic used most often by fast bowlers.
 A fast yorker is one of the most difficult types of delivery in cricket to play successfully, as the bat must be swung down right to the pitch to intercept the ball—if any gap remains between the bat and the pitch, the ball can squeeze through and potentially go on to hit the wicket.
-The yorker might miss the bat but hit the pads in front of the wicket, resulting in the batsman getting out lbw.
-When the batsman blocks such a ball, it is referred to as "dug out".
-A bowler who achieves swing when bowling yorkers can be even more dangerous, as the ball will deviate sideways as it travels towards the batsman, making it even harder to hit.
+The yorker might miss the bat but hit the pads in front of the wicket, resulting in the batter getting out lbw.
+When the batter blocks such a ball, it is referred to as "dug out".
+A bowler who achieves swing when bowling yorkers can be even more dangerous, as the ball will deviate sideways as it travels towards the batter, making it even harder to hit.

-Yorkers can also be aimed directly at the batsman's feet, forcing the batsman to shift his feet while attempting to play the ball, or risk being hit.
+Yorkers can also be aimed directly at the batter's feet, forcing the batter to shift his feet while attempting to play the ball, or risk being hit.
 Inswinging yorkers have a reputation for being particularly hard to defend and difficult to score runs off.
 Such a delivery is colloquially known as a sandshoe crusher, toe crusher, cobbler's delight or nail breaker.
-A recent variation is the wide yorker, which is delivered wide of the batsman on the off side.
-This is particularly useful in Twenty20 cricket as a ploy to restrict runs rather than to get the batsman out.
+A recent variation is the wide yorker, which is delivered wide of the batter on the off side.
+This is particularly useful in Twenty20 cricket as a ploy to restrict runs rather than to get the batter out.